seanbreckenridge/url_cache/README.md

     If this is a youtube URL, this requests youtube subtitles Uses lassie to grab metadata
-    Parses the HTML text with readablity
+    Parses/minifies the HTML text with readablity/lxml
-    uses bs4 to parse that text into a plaintext summary
     """
 ```